-Our operating context Ā mātou horopaki mahi
+Ā mātou horopaki mahi Our operating context

-The Board is the largest single community grant funder in New Zealand.
-It plays a significant role in supporting community wellbeing and resilience through building strong sustainable communities.
+Te Puna Tahua New Zealand Lottery Grants Board (the Board) is the largest single community grant funder in New Zealand.
+It plays a significant role in supporting community wellbeing, and resilience through building strong sustainable communities.

 The Board is a Schedule 4 Crown Entity established under the Public Finance Act 1989.
-Other than tabling an annual report, annual financial statements, and performance report in Parliament, the Board is an independent organisation.
-The main function of the Board is to determine the proportions in which lottery profits are allocated for distribution in accordance with the Gambling Act 2003 (the Act) i.e. for community purpose, and community benefit, of a public nature, and contributing to the building of strong, sustainable communities.
-The Board also separately allocates funds in line with its legislation to three statutory bodies (Sport New Zealand, New Zealand Film Commission, and Creative New Zealand), and to Ngā Taonga Sound & Vision.
-This allocation process means that these statutory bodies do not apply for funding as required by other recipients of grant funding but are allocated funds directly on a basis determined by the Board to achieve outcomes specified in their own legislation.
+Other than tabling an Annual Report, annual financial statements, and performance report in Parliament, the Board is an independent organisation.
+The main function of the Board is to determine the proportions in which lottery profits1 are allocated for distribution in accordance with the Gambling Act 2003 (the Act) i.e. for community purpose, and community benefit, of a public nature, and contributing to the building of strong, sustainable communities.2 Profits are also allocated to 3 statutory bodies named in the Act.3

 For central and local government funded through taxes or rates, accountability is to government and the tax/ratepayer.
 The legislation under which the Board operates however, means that funding priorities are at the Board's sole discretion provided distribution is for community purpose and not individual gain, and in line with criteria contained in the Act.